Community Children's Doctors

 Types of patients regularly seen

-Our service is for children and young people aged 0-18 years old but this extends to under 19 years for children in special schools.
+Our service is for children and young people aged 0-16 years old but this extends to under 19 years for children with complex neurodisability educated full time in specialist provision.

-We provide medical assessment and care for children with disabilities and complex or chronic health needs, including:
+We provide medical assessment, diagnosis and management of children with neurodisabilities and complex or chronic health needs, including:

-- chromosome or syndrome disorders (e.g Down's syndrome)
+- chromosome or syndrome disorders (e.g Down's Syndrome) requiring Community Paediatric surveillance

 - specialist audiology services (hyperacusis and to investigate children with hearing loss)